LaikaFusion/interview_prep/README.md

 4. [Update Code Challenges](./code_challenges/README.md)
 5. [Update Career Tools](./career_prep/README.md)

-*Note* - This will send you straight to README's only.
+*Note* - The links will send you straight to README's only.
 Go back one directory to see the files you have to work with.

-Make a pull request once you get the repo.
+> Make a pull request once you get the repo.
+As we update our repo, we all can comment on each other's repos.
+Comments can help us with giving suggestions to other classmates, and getting some motivation to keep pushing.
+Good luck everyone.